SagaDeoMissTeam/ResearchTree/README.md

+# ResearchTreeMod

+ResearchTreeMod - The mod adds a research tree to the game, which will be useful for developers who want to make a step-by-step development.

+## Integration
+- CraftTweaker
+- KubeJS

 # For Modpack Developers
-To create your own research trees, you can use scripts for 2 mods. </br>
+To create your own research trees, you can use scripts for 2 mods.
+(CraftTweaker, KubeJS) </br>

 - *There is also a game editor inside.* **[Coming Soon]**